-During 2021, Compliance Division (CD) undertook vast number of activities for monitoring of the implementation of all relevant novelties in the domestic and international regulations related to banking operations by continuous implementation of efficient system for controlling SB activities that comply with the applicable domestic and international regulations.
+During 2021, the Compliance Division (CD) undertook vast number of activities for monitoring of the implementation of all relevant novelties in the domestic and international regulations related to banking operations by continuous implementation of an efficient system for controlling SB activities that comply with the applicable domestic and international regulations.

 Such activities included:

-- establishing efficient internal procedures and organizational structures for identifying, monitoring and managing the possible risks related to SB's compliance with current regulations; - continuous training of Bank employees; - regular, at least monthly and semi-annually, reporting to the Board of Directors and Supervisory Board; - continuous cooperation with the relevant external institutions in accordance with the Banking Law; - regular reporting to the US IRS in accordance with the FATCA law etc., thus ensuring good reputation and credibility of SB before its shareholders, clients, investors, regulatory and supervisory authorities and other relevant stakeholders as well as developing Compliance Culture among all SB employees.
+- Establishing efficient internal procedures and organizational structures for identifying, monitoring and managing the possible risks related to SB's compliance with current regulations; - Continuous training of Bank employees; - regular, at least monthly and semi-annually, reporting to the Board of Directors and the Supervisory Board; - Continuous cooperation with the relevant external institutions in accordance with the Banking Law; - Regular reporting to the US IRS in accordance with the FATCA law etc., thus, ensuring good reputation and credibility of SB before its shareholders, clients, investors, regulatory and supervisory authorities and other relevant stakeholders as well as developing Compliance Culture among all SB employees.

-Considering Anti-Money Laundering (AML) and Combat Terrorist Financing (CTF) Activities, during 2021, CD realized series of activities for implementation of measures and activities prescribed in the AML and CTF Law (Law), as well as for improvement and further upgrade of internal systems and processes used by the CD on a daily basis.
-Moreover, in 2021 the number of staff employed in CD was maintained accordingly in accordance with the requirements from the Law.
+Considering Anti-Money Laundering (AML) and Combating Terrorist Financing (CTF) Activities, during 2021, CD realized a series of activities for implementation of measures and activities prescribed in the AML and CTF Law (Law), as well as for improvement and further upgrade of internal systems and processes used by the CD on a daily basis.
+Moreover, in 2021, the number of staff employed in CD was maintained accordingly in accordance with the requirements of the Law.